peterjmartinson/writing/StoneTelescope/20240814_EIRMoon01/draft.md

 The Moon also serves as the Solar System's timekeeper.
 Because it has been (suspected to be) relatively inert since its surface lava flows solidified, it preserves a record of meteorite impacts that goes back almost to the earliest days of the Solar System.
 Astronomers have developed a technique called crater density analysis where they can determine how the rate of bombardment has changed over the past 4 billion years.
 We use this method to figure out when certain events happened on other planets.
 This, combined with absolute dates extracted from returned Lunar samples, has given us a way to match events in the evolution of life with cosmic events.

+## The Great Dichotomy

+The Moon rotates at the same speed it orbits Earth.
+In other words, the Moon always faces the same side at the Earth.
+We never get to see the other side.
+In fact, we had _no_ idea what the other side looked like until the Soviet Luna 3 space probe photographed it in 1960.

+What we found was surprising.

+The near side exhibits what some call the "Man in the Moon".
+This is really a collection of relatively smooth surfaces called Mare, almost certainly created by molten lava flows on the surface.
+Those Mare are broken up by the lunar Highlands, which are more brightly colored and rougher texture, pockmarked by many craters.

+The far side, in contrast, contains almost no Mare.
+There are only what appear to be highland terrains.